 The average litter carbon is also calculated at plot level.
 Litter, non-tree and soil sample physical and chemical properties were analyzed in the laboratory.
 Based on the analyses majority of the plots have average litter and non-tree biomass values.
 On top of that carbon fraction coefficients were analyzed for both litter and non-tree samples.
-The litter and non-tree carbon density is computed following equation 12 (FPP 2013)50:
+The litter and non-tree carbon density is computed as follows: